yash9904/2021-Olympics-Analysis/README.md

 ### 4.Teams and Discipline
 ### 5.Medals won by country

-### All descriptive analysis performed with libraries viz.pandas, matplotlib, seaborn.
+### All exploratory analysis performed with libraries viz.pandas, matplotlib, seaborn.